Course Descriptions 2025-2026

 Theology of The Gospel

-One half year, 1st semester.
+½ year, 1st semester.
 Grades 9-12.
 Fulfills 0.5 of 3.0 Elective credit requirement.

 The purpose of this class is to build the foundation of Christianity in the gospel and biblical theology from Scripture.
-Everyone is a theologian, but not everyone cultivates their theology from the Bible.
+Everyone’s a theologian, but not everyone cultivates their theology from the Bible.
 This course will develop a biblical theology based on a simple outline of the gospel: God, Man, Jesus, You.
 It will serve as a precursor to Biblical Worldview by establishing the basis for having a biblical worldview.

 Biblical Worldview